Military Disney Tips

 Riding the Skyliner

-As a reminder, that the Skyliner doesn’t run in high winds, when lighting is near, or when it’s broke…
+As a reminder, the Skyliner doesn’t run in high winds, when lighting is near, or when it’s broken down…

 Also keep in mind that in the summer months it rains every afternoon in Central Florida, sometimes severely.